 If, for any reason, the Designated Safeguarding Lead (DSL) or Deputy Designated Safeguarding Lead is not available, this should not delay appropriate action being taken.
-Safeguarding contact details are displayed in the Trust to ensure that all staff members have unfettered access to safeguarding support, should it be required.
+Safeguarding contact details are displayed in the school to ensure that all staff members have unfettered access to safeguarding support, should it be required.
 Any individual may refer to the Newham MASH where there is suspected or actual risk of harm to a child.
 All staff should be aware of how to access the portal.

-If a child resides outside the borough in which the school is located the DSL will be aware of the need to refer to the MASH in their LA.
+If a child resides outside Newham the DSL will be aware of the need to refer to the MASH in their LA.
 If unsure, always refer to the Newham MASH who will forward to appropriate areas.